Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 Motiva — made by Establishment Labs in Costa Rica.
 The newest of the four to the Indian market and the most premium-positioned.
 Known for the SmoothSilk shell, ProgressiveGel cohesive gels, and Q-Inside microtransponder traceability that lets a hand-held scanner identify the implant after surgery without imaging.

 Mentor — made by Mentor Worldwide, a Johnson & Johnson company in the US.
-The longest FDA track record of any cohesive silicone implant on the Indian market.
+Among the longest FDA track records of any cohesive silicone implant on the Indian market: MemoryGel received FDA premarket approval on 17 November 2006, the same day the FDA approved Allergan’s (then Inamed’s) silicone gel range.
 The MemoryGel range is the workhorse; MemoryShape is the anatomical/teardrop option.

-Allergan / Natrelle — made by Allergan (now AbbVie), with manufacturing in the US and Ireland.
-A cohesive gel pioneer.
+Allergan / Natrelle — made by Allergan (now AbbVie), with implant manufacturing concentrated in Costa Rica since the company announced the closure of its Arklow, Ireland plant in 2008 and transferred production there.
+A cohesive gel pioneer, FDA-approved the same day as Mentor in November 2006.
 Allergan’s macrotextured BIOCELL surface was recalled globally in 2019 over BIA-ALCL risk; the current Natrelle range in most markets is smooth-shell only, with the Inspira cohesive gel line being the most common implant in cosmetic augmentation.

-There are other brands a patient might encounter — Polytech (Germany), Eurosilicone, Silimed — but they are not routine choices in most Delhi NCR clinics today.
+There are other brands a patient might encounter (Polytech of Germany, Eurosilicone, Silimed) but they are not routine choices in most Delhi NCR clinics today.
 If your surgeon offers a brand outside the four above, the questions in this guide still apply.

 What actually differs between modern silicone breast implants